1026minjae/1026minjae/README.md

 4. JavaScript
 * These are what I ususally use.

-🤔Have experience(just experience - more than a line of code.)
+🤔 Have experience(just experience - more than a line of code.)
 - C#, Java, SQL, PHP, HTML5&CSS3, Solidity